Peripheral arterial disease (PAD)

 Causes of peripheral arterial disease

-PAD is a form of cardiovascular disease (CVD), meaning it affects the blood vessels.
+PAD is a form of cardiovascular disease (CVD) because it affects the blood vessels.

 It's usually caused by a build-up of fatty deposits in the walls of the leg arteries.
-The fatty deposits, called atheroma, are made up of cholesterol and other waste substances.
+The fatty deposits (atheroma) are made up of cholesterol and other waste substances.

-The build-up of atheroma on the walls of the arteries makes the arteries narrower and restricts blood flow to the legs.
+The build-up of fatty deposits on the walls of the arteries makes the arteries narrower and restricts blood flow to the legs.
 This process is called atherosclerosis.

 There are certain things that can increase your chances of developing PAD and other forms of CVD, including: